Comparing Two Arrays in JavaScript

 Output:

-Using a for Loop
+Compare Arrays Using a for Loop

 Explanation: In this example, a traditional for loop is used to compare the two arrays.
 First, it checks for the length of both arrays; if they are not equal, then it returns “Not Equal”.
-But, if they are equal, then the for loop iterates over each element of the array and compares every element.
+But if they are equal, then the for loop iterates over each element of the array and compares every element.

-Method 3: Using join() Method
+Method 3: Convert and Compare Arrays Using join()

 The join() method converts an array to a string, and after doing this conversion, we can do a simple comparison between the two strings.